ClimateSmartAgCollab/DRT_Design_Document/README.md

 ## System Architecture

-DaRT is composed of independently deployable services orchestrated via Docker Compose in development and container platforms in production.
+DRT is composed of independently deployable services orchestrated via Docker Compose in development and container platforms in production.

 ```mermaid
 graph LR;